 - 1. Identify the key people and organizations, including project partners involved in the proposed project.
 Please note: do not submit additional documents describing project personnel; any such additional documents will not be read or scored. - 2.
 Demonstrate that the people and organizations identified have the capacity to address the stated need and can successfully implement the proposed project activities. - 3.
-Provide detailed information demonstrating that the applicant and its partners are based in the community where the project will be implemented. - 4.
+Provide detailed information that demonstrates that the applicant and its partners are based in the community where the project will be implemented. - 4.
 Describe the roles and responsibilities of the applicant, each partner, and key personnel. - 5.
-Describe the applicant's experience and expertise in the areas of domestic violence, dating violence, sexual assault, stalking, and/or sex trafficking, as applicable, for both the applicant and key personnel who will be directly involved with the proposed project.
+Describe the applicant's experience and expertise in the areas of domestic violence, dating violence, sexual assault, stalking, and/or sex trafficking, as appropriate, for both the applicant and key personnel who will be directly involved with the proposed project. - 6.
+Describe the project partners' expertise in the areas of domestic violence, dating violence, sexual assault, stalking, and/or sex trafficking as appropriate, for both the partner organization(s) and key personnel who will be directly involved with the proposed project.